seanfuture/youtube-autofocus/README.md

 ##AutoFocus for YouTube

-AutoFocus for YouTube is a basic Chrome extension to automatically put the focus on the Flash player when loading a YouTube video page.
+AutoFocus for YouTube is a basic Chrome extension to automatically put the focus on the Flash video player when loading a YouTube video page.